Provena opening new health facility in New Lenox

 After the primary care physician offices close, there is an immediate care center available.

-The physicians working in the immediate care center will be able to share information with the primary care physicians, and will have access to a full, state-of-the-art lab and specialty radiologists, Stevens said.
+The physicians working in the immediate care center will be able to share information with the primary care physicians, and will have access to a lab and specialty radiologists, Stevens said.

 “We put in a lab for blood work and an imaging center.
 We have everything in this imaging center that you would find in a typical hospital,” Stevens said.
 “It’s an incredible investment.”

-Another major component of the pavilion is a women’s center — staffed primarily with female doctors and specialists for women age 40 and older — that includes a medi-spa with massage therapists, estheticians, nurses and a plastic surgeon on staff.
+Another major component of the pavilion is a women’s center — staffed primarily with female doctors and specialists for women age 40 and older — that includes a medi-spa with massage therapists, estheticians, nurses and a plastic surgeon.

 “Who makes the dentist appointments?
 Who schedules the physicals?
 Often the female takes on that role.
 And often she doesn’t take care of herself,” Stevens said.